aurelienmart/MagicMirror2/modules/notification/README.md

 https://github.com/hangorazvan/notification

 MagicMirror 2 Notification receiver, dimmer, alert & timer trigger for my own use on iPad3, because the default alert module is full of shit!
+Timer is working in background.
 This module is no longer maintained, will not have any improvements or bug fixes.

 All settings inside of module or in config.js